woojiahao/git-guide/02-first-repository/README.md

 ---
-title: "First repository"
+title: "Chapter 2 - First repository"
 geometry: margin=1.5cm
 ---

 # Creating your first repository

 Now that you have set up your environment, you are ready to start learning Git.
-As you progress along the guide, information and references about the concepts discussed will be provided, these will be critical in properly understanding and using Git in your workflow.

-In this chapter, you will be familiarised with the basic ideas surrounding Git as well as starting to use Git.
+In this chapter, you will be the basic ideas surrounding Git and start using Git.

 ## Pre-requisite concepts